Amos47/2400/Chapter6/Ch06_Basics.md

 ![Bitcoin process nearing completion](https://raw.githubusercontent.com/robertriordan/2400/master/Images/bitcoin_synchro_install_2.png)

+What's unuque and groundbreaking about such a system is that, unlike the way we are accustomed to doing business, through large financial organisations such as banks, where unless a transaction were the subject of an investigation, details are hidden from all but the bank itself and the participants, with blockchain networks such as Bitcoin, everyone sees every transaction.
+It's the ultimate hippy commune.
+What we don't know, however, is the *identitiy* of the participants.
+We see that a transaction has occurred between a and b and we see the amount that was transferred, we do not and should not know who a and b are.

+In doing transactions on the network, the identities of participants are protected by a digital signature.
+Such signatures are made possible by using a well-worn technology known as PKI or Public Key Infraxtructure.

 A hash is a well-used and time-honoured function from Computer Science that is used to map (create a path) from digital input data of arbitrary (random) size to digital output data of a fixed (known and predictable) size.